ScottLogic/blog/_posts/2025-10-13-tracking-the-carbon-footprint-of-content.md

 <sub>_Photo by [Mollie Sivaram](https://unsplash.com/@molliesivaram) on [Unsplash](https://unsplash.com/photos/black-flat-screen-tv-turned-on-displaying-11-yubCnXAA3H8)_</sub>

 Consumption represents the final, and for many organisations, the largest component of content's carbon footprint.
-These [downstream emissions](https://www.techcarbonstandard.org/impact-categories/downstream), associated with device energy consumption, vary grately based on how the energy used is generated, device type, content quality and resolution, and consumption duration.
+These [downstream emissions](https://www.techcarbonstandard.org/impact-categories/downstream), associated with device energy consumption, vary greately based on how the energy used is generated, device type, content quality and resolution, and consumption duration.

 For example, [a 50-inch LED television consumes much more electricity than a smartphone (100 times) or laptop (5 times)](https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines) and whether your consumers are based in France where electricity originates primarily from nuclear power, or in a country that relies on coal for electricity generation will greatly affect your carbon footprint.